sopra-fs24-group-32/sopra-fs24-group-32-server/contribution.md

 ## Roger
 1. The host has the ability to remove any player from the lobby during the lobby stage #94
 2. After being kicked, users are unable to rejoin the same lobby without a new invitation from the lobby creator #96

+# Week 08.05 - 15.05

+## Eric

+## Eduard
+Player creating an image sees a timer for providing an input #67 If player provides empty input all players are navigated to the scoreboard #68 For invalid input for image generation the player gets another chance to provide a description and timer is reset #69

+## Nicolas S.

+## Nicolas H.

+## Roger